Preservation Easements

 Easement records

-MHT currently holds hundreds of easements protecting historic buildings, structures, archaeological sites, and landscapes across Maryland.
+MHT currently holds hundreds of easements protecting a variety of cultural resources, such as historic buildings and structures, archaeological sites, maritime resources, and landscapes across Maryland.

-View summaries and maps of existing easements in the Medusa database.
+Identify existing easements by searching the Medusa database.

 Easement deeds are public records available through MHT’s Easement Program staff.